Older drivers are among the safest on our roads.

 Driving and Dementia

-Our mission is to address these challenges by exploring accessible assessment options within the driver's local environment, using their own familiar vehicle.
+We are working to make assessments more accessible by exploring options in the driver’s local area, using their own familiar vehicle.